jtigger/johnryan/README.md

 We're delighted to receive any and all "contributions" to Johnryan!

+For details about aspects of Johnryan currently being developed, checkout [our backlog](https://github.com/jtigger/johnryan/issues).
+- feedback related to those issues can help steer those improvements.
+- something missing?
+Create an issue or submit a suggestion through our [anonymous feedback form](https://forms.gle/N6efS8gTPT7gnC459).

 We've fitted Johnryan with an array of Feedback Sensors:

 - synchronously, candid feedback of all kinds is most welcome;